pallavkoppisetti/Blockchain-mini-clone/README.md

 ### 4. validateblockchain

 This function checks whether any block was attacked previously.
-If it finds that a block was attack, it corrects the block to the original state.
+If it finds that a block was attacked, it corrects the block to the original state.

 <br>